turingschool/curriculum/source/projects/feed_engine.markdown

     * Visit a private feed to which I don't have access and request access
 * Indicate your appreciation for a single feed item by clicking its "Points!" link
     * Each feed item shows its total Points! as part of its display
+* "Refeed" a single feed item so that it shows up in your feed, attributed to the original creator
 * Visit `/dashboard` to manipulate my feed
     * Post a new message (up to 512 characters in length), post a link to another web page with optional comment (256 characters max), or post a photo with optional comment (256 characters max)
     * View a 'Visibility' tab to make my feed public or private